pdgilbert/eg_stm_hal/README.md

 ```
 openocd -f interface/$INTERFACE.cfg -f target/$PROC.cfg
 ```
-and in the other window do
+`openocd` seems to figure out the USB device to use.
+In the other window do
 ```
 cargo  run --target $TARGET --features $MCU --example xxx
 ```